 - explicit in expressing the parties’ intent.5

-This means waivers printed in faint or small font, or in an inconspicuous place (deep in a document, on the back of a page, etc.), are less likely to be held enforceable.
+This means waivers printed in faint or small font or in an inconspicuous place (deep in a document, on the back of a page, etc.) are less likely to be held enforceable.

 This makes California different from many other states.
 Minors generally lack the legal capacity to enter into valid and enforceable contracts.
 As a result, the law generally allows children to disaffirm contracts they sign before they turn 18.6

-But in California, a parent may sign a liability waiver / assumption of risk agreement and make it a legally enforceable contract.
+- sign a liability waiver / assumption of risk agreement and

 6. Should I sign a liability waiver?